DFE-Digital/fh-shared-kernel/examples/GovSignInExample/GovSignInExample/ReadMe.txt

 ============= appsettings.json =============
 5 values need to be configured for this example to work

-BaseUrl				- This is the url to the gov oidc service PrivateKey			- Key obtained from the private_key.pem ClientId			- ClientId provided by the gov oneLogin team SignedOutRedirect	- Must match the path to the signed-out page when the app is running,
+BearerTokenSigningKey	- This key is used to sign the Bearer Token BaseUrl					- This is the url to the gov oidc service PrivateKey				- Key obtained from the private_key.pem ClientId				- ClientId provided by the gov oneLogin team SignedOutRedirect		- Must match the path to the signed-out page when the app is running,
 						this is where the ui will redirect to once sign out is complete AppHost					- This is the Host path of the current app, used to redirect back to after login

 Optional
 IdamsApiBaseUrl			- This endpoint provides custom claims, if not populated set StubAuthentication.UseStubClaims

 Stub Settings
 Note - Stub settings will only be used by a UI logging in.
 However, a user who has logged in via the stubbed settings will still